techhat/openrecipeformat/doc/topics/reference/orf.rst

 authors
 ~~~~~~~
 This is a list.
+Refers to the author(s) of this recipe.
+Can be the same as
-If there was only one author, then they would be the only item
+``source_authors``, if appropriate.
+If there was only one author, then they
-in the list.
+would be the only item in the list.

 title
 ~~~~~